Thomas-Frew/OLAF-Neighbourhood/TESTING.md

 - [ ] Avoid crashing randomly.
 - [ ] Handle "PUBLIC_CHAT" messages by displaying the sender and message.
 - [ ] Handle "PRIVATE_CHAT" messages by attempting to decrypt them, displaying the sender and message if successful.
-- [ ] Handle "CLIENT_LIST" messages by attempting to decrypt them, displaying the sender and message if successful.
+- [ ] Handle "CLIENT_LIST" messages by displaying all online users.

 ### Client: Interactivity